MAT-IV/MAT-IV.github.io/experience.md

         <!-- Overview -->
         <h3>Overview</h3>
         <p>
-          Across three NASA Pathways rotations at Stennis, I moved from helping define a new liquid oxygen valve test system on paper to supporting cryogenic operations and finally closing the loop with post-test data analysis and facility-level documentation.
-The experience blended thermo-fluids, structural design, and test operations in a way that closely mirrored how real propulsion projects flow from concept to hardware and test.
+          Across three NASA Pathways rotations at Stennis Space Center, I progressed from defining a new liquid oxygen valve test system at the design stage to supporting live cryogenic operations and closing the loop with post-test data analysis and facility-level documentation.
+The experience closely mirrored the full lifecycle of propulsion test projects, integrating thermo-fluids, structural analysis, and real-time test operations in an active rocket test environment.
         </p>

-        <h3>Spring 2023 - First Term (Getting Started)</h3>
+        <h3>Spring 2023 - First Term (System Definition and Design)</h3>
         <p>
-          In my first term, I joined the Rocket Propulsion Test group at the very beginning of a new LOX valve project and saw how requirements turn into real piping and hardware.
-My work focused on building the initial piping sketch, analyzing instrumentation, and designing pipe supports that will be installed on a live test stand.
+          In my first rotation, I joined the Rocket Propulsion Test group at the outset of a new LOX valve test project and focused on translating requirements into hardware-ready designs.
+This work centered on piping definition, instrumentation analysis, and structural support design for installation on an operational test stand.
         </p>

         <!-- Key Work -->
         <h3>Key Work</h3>
         <ul>
-          <li>Generated a detailed piping sketch (PSK) for a liquid oxygen valve test, coordinating with design engineers and test stand operators to capture flow paths, instrumentation, and purge/bleed lines.</li>
+          <li>Generated a detailed piping sketch (PSK) in AutoCAD for a liquid oxygen valve test system, coordinating with design engineers and test stand operators to define flow paths, instrumentation locations, purge lines, and bleed configurations.</li>
-          <li>Performed protuberance analysis for a Rosemount RTD using ASME standards and PTC 19.3, selecting an insertion length that met stress, resonance, and response-time requirements.</li>
+          <li>Performed RTD protuberance analysis for a Rosemount sensor in accordance with ASME standards and PTC 19.3, selecting an insertion length that satisfied stress limits, vortex shedding constraints, and response-time requirements.</li>
-          <li>Designed and analyzed a LOX pipe support in CREO and AutoPIPE, performing buckling and stress checks (hand calcs and FEA) to meet structural safety margins.</li>
+          <li>Designed and analyzed LOX pipe supports using Creo (model-based engineering) and AutoPIPE, performing hand calculations and FEA-based buckling and stress checks to meet structural safety margins and ASME B31.3 requirements.</li>
         </ul>

         <!-- Small image gallery -->